areebak01/Data-Science-Portfolio/data-visualization/chocolate-rating-dashboard/README.md

 4. Open [http://localhost:8000](http://localhost:8000) in your browser.

 The dashboard loads the CSV files from the project folder, so keep them alongside `index.html`, `script.js` and `style.css`.

+## Dataset

+This project uses the [Chocolate Ratings dataset](https://www.kaggle.com/datasets/andrewmvd/chocolate-ratings) available on Kaggle.

+The original data was cleaned and transformed to produce `cleaned_ratings.csv` and `exploded_ratings.csv`, which are used by the interactive dashboard.

+## Data Preparation

+The data cleaning and transformation steps are documented in [DataPreprocessing.ipynb](DataPreprocessing.ipynb).